Beginners' Navigation Skills in the Western Yorkshire Dales

 An introduction to the basic skills of navigation through practical indoor and outdoor exercises.
 Suitable for anyone with limited or no experience of navigating with map and compass.

-- How to relate the map to the ground
+- Cover the relationship between the map and the ground

 - 3 nights’ Full Board accommodation